z11ru/backtesting-webapp/readme.md

 - RSI Period: Specifies the number of days in the period used to calculate the RSI.
 A shorter period may result in more frequent trading signals, while a longer period may provide more reliable signals but with fewer opportunities.
 - Bollinger Bands Period: Determines the number of days in the period used to calculate the Bollinger Bands.
 A shorter period may result in noisier bands and more frequent trading signals, while a longer period may result in smoother bands and fewer signals.
 - Bollinger Bands Standard Deviation: Specifies the number of standard deviations used to calculate the upper and lower bands.
 A higher standard deviation will result in wider bands and fewer trading signals, while a lower standard deviation will result in narrower bands and more signals.

+## Indicator Calculations
+The `process.py` module is responsible for calculating the RSI and Bollinger Bands indicators.
+These are calculated without the use of external libraries.
+The RSI is calculated using the average gain and average loss over a specified period of time, while the Bollinger Bands are calculated using the standard deviation of the closing prices and a specified number of standard deviations.

 ### Calculation of RSI
 ```python